Primary Landing Page

 Hero image by Markus Spiske on Unsplash

-The Observatory was developed with the assistance of a 2010 Australian Research Council (ARC) Discovery Project grant in 2010 led by Professor Rod Broadhurst and Dr Ray Choo (formerly of the Australian Institute of Criminology and now at University of Texas at San Antonio).
+The Observatory was originally developed with the assistance of a 2010 Australian Research Council (ARC) Discovery Project grant in 2010 led by Prof Rod Broadhurst and Prof Ray Choo (formerly of the Australian Institute of Criminology and now at University of Texas at San Antonio).
 In 2012, the laboratory was renamed the ANU Cybercrime Observatory.
-Professor Roderic Broadhurst and Professor Peter Grabosky established the Observatory with the help of Dr Lennon Chang, Dr Steve Chon, Dr Mamoun Alazab, and Dr Nyguen Tran with the aim to help researchers, students and industry connect on cybercrime and security issues.
+Professor Roderic Broadhurst and Professor Peter Grabosky established the Observatory with the help of Dr Lennon Chang, Dr Steve Chon, Dr Mamoun Alazab and Dr Nyguen Tran with the aim to help researchers, students and industry connect on cybercrime and security issues.
+Following Prof Broadhurst’s passing, the Observatory became a national initiative, with ANU as a founding partner.